Birthday: November 4, 1937 (Scorpio)

 Born In: Passaic, New Jersey, United States

-Loretta Swit is an American actor, best known for her starring role in the comedy–drama series titled ‘M A S H,’ for which she won two ‘Emmy Awards.’
+Loretta Swit was an American actor, best known for her starring role in the comedy–drama series titled ‘M A S H,’ for which she won two ‘Emmy Awards.’
 She was born to Polish parents in Passaic, New Jersey.
 Following her graduation from the ‘Katharine Gibbs School’ in Montclair, she began working as a stenographer.
 However, by the time she was in her early 20s, she had developed a keen interest in performance arts, especially singing and acting.
 She received training from the ‘American Academy of Dramatic Arts’ and learned acting from Gene Frankel.
 She made her acting debut in 1969, playing multiple roles in four episodes of the series ‘Hawaii Five-O.’ After playing guest appearances in several series, she appeared in the main role of ‘Major Margaret “Hot Lips” Houlihan’ in the comedy war-drama series ‘M A S H.’ As the series became a huge critical and commercial success, Loretta’s popularity crossed borders.
 ‘Match Game,’ ‘Pyramid,’ and ‘Hollywood Squares’ are some of the game shows that featured her.
 Although she was more successful on TV than in films, over the years, she also appeared in many films, such as ‘Race with the Devil,’ ‘Beer,’ and ‘Whoops Apocalypse.’

 Also Known As: Loretta Jane Szwed